 Giant Nickel Mine

-The Giant Nickel Mine project is 100% owned by Barrick Gold Corp. who acquired the project in 2003 and is responsible for the reclamation work.
-It is located in south central BC, approximately 11 km north of Hope.
-The Giant Nickel Mine is a former nickel and copper mine.
+The Giant Nickel Mine is a former underground nickel and copper mine, 100% owned by Barrick Gold Inc., who acquired the site in 2003 and is responsible for the remediation work.
+The site is located in south west BC, approximately 11km north of Hope.
 The mine and tailings storage facilities (TSFs) have been closed for over 40 years.
-Barrick is in the process of completing grading and stabilization activities as a proactive measure to achieve long-term passive closure.
-The objectives of the construction efforts are to:
+In 2017 and 2018, Barrick completed grading and stabilization activities as a proactive measure to achieve long-term passive closure.
+The objectives of the construction efforts were to:

 - Regrade the impounded TSF footprint to prevent water ponding and to promote surface runoff to spillways that will pass the Probable Maximum Flood (PMF);